Cisco-RADKit/Intro/Intro RPC/intro-rpc.md

 ## Multiple commands

 Multiple commands can be executed in a row on a `Device` or `DeviceDict`.
-The results are indexed by command.
+The results are indexed by device (if a `DeviceDict` is used), then by command.

 ```
 >>> show_commands = ios.exec(["show version" , "show ip route"]).wait()